280220/Spam-Detection-with-Naive-Bayes/README.md

 ## Methodology

-The goal of this project is to practice creating and interpreting Bag of Words from scratch and in scikit learn, use the Bayes Theorem and do some modelling with the Naives Bayes Classifier from scikit learn.
+The goal of this project is to practice creating Bag of Words and do some modelling with the Naives Bayes Classifier from scikit learn.

 ## Sources